AchrafKassioui/SKRenderer-Demo/README.md

 - A SpriteKit scene contains all the content and behaviors.
 - An instance of the scene is supplied to SKRenderer.
 - SKRenderer renders the SpriteKit scene into a Metal texture.
-- When GPU finishes drawing a frame, it calls back to the CPU which retrieves the Metal texture, converts it to CGImage, then encodes it as PNG.
+- When GPU finishes drawing a frame, a completion handler calls the CPU, which copies the Metal texture, converts it to CGImage, then encodes it as PNG and saves it to disc.
 - Each frame can take as long as needed since we're not syncing to a display refresh rate.
 - Images are stored to disk in a folder inside the app container.
 The full path is printed to console for retrieval.

 ## Rendering Setup

-SKRenderer works with Metal.
-The high level architecture of a Metal pipeline is:
+SKRenderer outputs a metal texture which can be used in a Metal pipeline:

-- A Metal renderer draws into a texture, where a texture is a block of memory on the GPU.
+- A metal view can use the result of SKRenderer and display it on screen.
+The view would synchronize with the screen refresh rate, and ask SKRenderer for an update and render each cycle.
-- If the renderer is tied to a view, the view supplies the texture and presents it to the display each frame, synchronized with the screen's refresh rate.
+- Some native views such as ARView can integrate their own render texture with another Metal texture such as the one drawn by SKRenderer.
+See ARView [RenderCallbacks](https://developer.apple.com/documentation/realitykit/arview/rendercallbacks-swift.struct) and [postProcess](https://developer.apple.com/documentation/realitykit/arview/rendercallbacks-swift.struct/postprocess).
-- If the renderer runs offscreen, the app itself allocates a texture in GPU memory, and retrieves its contents once the GPU finishes rendering.
+- SKRenderer can run offscreen, without a view attached to it.
+The app using SKRenderer is responsible for updating SKRenderer and requesting a render.

-SpriteKit’s offline rendering with SKRenderer uses this last mode.
+SpriteKit’s offline rendering with SKRenderer uses this last path.
 Below is the boilerplate setup done **once** when SKRenderer is created:

 ```swift
 // Get the GPU